azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Logging and Monitoring

+CloudTrail, VPC Flow Logs, CloudWatch Events can't be used debug and trace data across accounts (wheras X-Ray can do cross-account)

+Enable VPC Flow logs (at VPC, Subnet or ENI levels) to capture info about traffic inside VPC.
+To troubleshoot why a conneciton might not work: If inbound and outbound are different (i.e. one is ACCEPT and other is REJECT) problem likely lies in Network ACL.
+Otherwise, the problem likely lies in either security group or in Network ACL.

+Enable ELB's access logs to capture detailed information about requests.

+EC2's basic monitoring has 5-min interval (default).
+Enable detailed monitoring for 1-min interval (can be done after launch), then you can use Cloudwatch to perform analysis.

+Cloudwatch services: Events, Logs

+Cloudwatch Logs: Monitor, store, and access your log files (Cloudwatch Subscriptions: for real time processing)

+Cloudwatch Events: Near real time stream of system events from AWS resources

+Cloudwatch Container Insights: Collects, aggregate, and summarize metrics and logs from container-ized apps

+Unified CloudWatch agent: collect internal system-level metrics (e.g. Swaputilization, memory usage) as custom metrics

+Standard resolution (default) has 1 min interval.
+Custom metrics can go to high resolution (1s), and their alarm can be triggered every 10s, 30s, or any multiple of 60s.

+Cloudwatch instance recovery: Cloudwatch **alarm** for system status check (StatusCheckFailed_System metric), and set it to do an action named EC2 Instance Recovery.
+Everything (ebs, ips, placement group etc) remains same but instance store gets wiped out.

 ### Lambda

 Lambda by default has access to Internet.
 VPC-enabled lambda needs a NAT gateway (and its subject to routing rules).
 To connect to VPC-resources, Lambda needs subnet IDs and security group IDs